cal-weng/Terminus-docs/docs/manual/olares/settings/my-olares.md

 description: Learn how to manage your Olares account, devices, security settings, and network access policies in My Olares.
 ---

-# My Olares: Account and Device Management
+# Account and device management

 The **My Olares** page in **Settings** serves as your central hub for managing your Olares account, connected devices, security settings, and access policies.